-The fortress had a main tower, which is still preserved, as well as three smaller towers.
+The fortress we can see with the audioguide had a main tower, which is still preserved, as well as three smaller towers.
 Aside from the walls that crowned the hill, there was a barbican (or second wall) where livestock were kept.
 South of the tower there was a cistern, insulated with bitumen, used to store water.

 The principle mission of this fortress, as with the other in Bardenas, was to provide a watch over the area, warning of any enemy presence, usually by way of smoke signals.